edumserrano/dotnet-sdk-extensions/docs/dev-notes/dev-notes-main.md

 ## Projects wide configuration

-The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all projects sevaral settings as well as adds some common NuGet packages.
+The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all projects several settings as well as adds some common NuGet packages.

 Furthermore, just for test projects, there is another [Directory.Build.props](/tests/Directory.Build.props) that applies some NuGet packages that should be part of all test projects.